1892 Philadelphia Phillies season

 The 1892 Philadelphia Phillies season was a season in American baseball.
-The team competed in the National League, which played a split season this year.
-The Phillies finished in third place in the first half of the season, and in fifth place in the second half.
-Their overall record was 87–66, fourth-best in the National League.
+The team competed in the National League, which played a split season that year.

+The Phillies finished in third place during the first half of the season, and in fifth place in the second half.
+Their overall record was 87–66, which was the fourth-best record in the National League.

 Offseason

 Spring training

 The Phillies held spring training in 1892 in Gainesville, Florida, the team's first spring in Florida.
-Twelve members of the team rode the train 40-hours from Philadelphia's Broad Street Station to Gainesville.
+Twelve members of the team rode the train forty hours from Philadelphia's Broad Street Station to Gainesville.

 The team practiced and played exhibition games at The Ballpark.
-The Phillies would lose $469.69 on the trip.
-The team would return to Gainesville for spring training in 1921.
+The Phillies lost $469.69 on the trip.

+The team subsequently returned to Gainesville for spring training in 1921.